 The IJB is primarily funded through funding contributions from the statutory funding partners, Glasgow City Council and NHS Greater Glasgow & Clyde.
-Expenditure is incurred as the IJB commissions specified health and social care services from the funding partners for the benefit of service recipients in Glasgow City and service recipients in Greater Glasgow & Clyde, for services which are delivered under Hosted arrangements.
+Expenditure is incurred as the IJB commissions specified health and social care services from the funding partners for the benefit of service recipients in the city of Glasgow and service recipients in Greater Glasgow & Clyde, for services which are delivered under Hosted arrangements.